Discover more from Chris Damian writes

 His work is grounded in the Protestant prayer healing and deliverance ministry movements, rather than the Catholic tradition or professional psychology.
 In general, his books and workshops are uncritical developments of these non-Catholic movements, with occasional John Paul II quotes and pseudo-psychological clichés scattered throughout.

-He treat’s both Chris’s mission and the sacraments in a reductive way, confusing and equating “salvation” with “restoration.”
+He treat’s both Christ’s mission and the sacraments in a reductive way, confusing and equating “salvation” with “restoration.”

 Over the last week I’ve also been sharing these thoughts on my Instagram account.
 This is what one person shared with me after seeing some of those posts (reshared with permission):